Collision vs. Comprehensive Car Insurance

 What are the benefits of comprehensive coverage?

-However, keep in mind that because of your deductible, comprehensive usually isn't beneficial for minor damage, like a cracked bumper or minor vandalism.
-For instance, if a vandal keys your car and the repair costs $600, your comprehensive policy with a $1,000 deductible won't pay for any of the repairs.
+Keep in mind that because of your deductible, comprehensive usually isn't beneficial for minor damage, like a small dent or minor vandalism.

 Find Cheap Auto Insurance Quotes in Your Area